justokaou/glpi-update-script/README.md

 - Validates the archive before extraction
 - Backs up the existing GLPI installation
 - Restores `files`, `plugins`, `config`, and `marketplace` directories
-- Automatically installs or updates:
+- Automatically performs the following actions:
-  - Apache and MariaDB services
+  - Restarts Apache unconditionally
+  - Verifies that MariaDB is running, and restarts it only if necessary
-  - `nvm` and latest Node.js LTS
+  - Installs `nvm` and the latest Node.js LTS if not present
-  - PHP dependencies via GLPI CLI
+  - Installs PHP dependencies via the GLPI CLI
-  - `gettext` if `msgfmt` is missing
+  - Installs `gettext` if `msgfmt` is missing
 - Sets proper permissions
 - Prompts to remove the previous version after update